Logistics Industry Review: May 2015

-If you missed May in a blur of pre-summer planning and regular old work routine, we’re here to catch you up.
+If, in the blur of pre-summer planning and regular old work routine, you missed May's news in the logistics industry and around the supply chain, we're here to catch you up.

 Our monthly round-up from around the supply chain is your one-stop shop to provide a quick review of the logistics industry headlines you might have missed.

 There were some intriguing developments in the world of logistics last month, so let's not waste any time in bringing everyone up to speed:

 - The American Trucking Associations (ATA) delivered some excellent news for road freight - and everyone around the industry - with the announcement that revenues topped $700 billion for the first time ever in 2014.
 Freight volumes continued to rise last year, approaching the 10 billion tons moved mark and emphasizing the strength of road transportation as the backbone of the country's economic recovery.

 - Amazon expanded its same-day delivery service to 14 new metropolitan areas, upping the stakes when it comes to lead times and customer expectations.
 Even with all the promise of these services we had to ask: will it scale?
 (The same question applies to Taco Bell's delivery test, if it ever extends beyond the college campus!)

 - Lawmakers punted on the issue of improving the nation's infrastructure, as funding for surface transportation was extended only through the end of July 2015.
 Despite ongoing concerns about the conditions of key transport routes, and their obvious importance to the economy for commerce and commuters, the gridlock in DC continues to extend across the country's road and rail networks.